We will only process documents that follow these guidelines. The City is using Bluebeam to review plans.

 Title blocks must have 3 consistent items on every sheet in the entire set:

-- Blank area that is 8.5" wide x 11" tall (so we can apply stamps to all pages at once)
+- Blank area that is at least 2” wide x 2” tall on the same location in the title block (so we can apply stamps to all pages at once)

 - Location and formatting of sheet number